fadebeyond/chat-now/README.md

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server

-Start:-
+Start:
-Add your name and copy id send that id to your peer and chat live.
+- Add your name and copy id send that id to your peer and chat live.